Abstract

 The preliminary results highlight considerable variations in country-level responses to global macroeconomic shocks.
-Advanced economies, particularly Western countries, demonstrate heightened sensitivity to global economic fluctuations, while many rapidly developing Asian economies exhibit reduced vulnerability, suggesting distinct regional shock-absorption capacities and macroeconomic resilience.
+Advanced economies, particularly Western countries, demonstrate heightened sensitivity to global economic fluctuations, while many rapidly developing Asian economies exhibit reduced vulnerability, suggesting distinct regional shock-absorption capacities and economic resilience.
 The analysis further integrates international trade dynamics, underscoring the dual role of trade as both a facilitator of growth and a channel for external shock transmission.

 Work-in-progress paper in collaboration with Johannes Lumma (Oxford).